Lol3rrr/tunneload/README.md

 --kube.ingress | disabled | Enables the Kubernetes-Ingress-Configurator
---file-conf {path} | disabled | Enables the File-Configurator for the given file/directory --webserver {port} | disabled | Enables the Webserver-Entrypoint on the given Port --tunneler | disabled | Enables the Tunneler-Entrypoint --metrics {port} | disabled | Exposes Prometheus metrics on the given port and `/metrics` path
+--file-conf {path} | disabled | Enables the File-Configurator for the given file/directory --webserver {port} | disabled | Enables the Webserver-Entrypoint on the given Port --metrics {port} | disabled | Exposes Prometheus metrics on the given port and `/metrics` path --tunneler | disabled | Enables the Tunneler-Entrypoint --tunneler.key | $HOME/.tunneler/key | The File where the Tunneler-Key is stored --tunneler.addr | localhost | The Address of the Tunneler-Server --tunneler.port | 8081 | The Port on which to bind the Client on the Tunneler-Server

 ## Environment-Variables
 Key | Default | Description
 --- | --- | ---
-KEY_FILE | $HOME/.tunneler/key | The File where the Key is stored
-SERVER_ADDR | localhost | The Address of the Tunneler-Server
-SERVER_PORT | 8081 | The Port on which to bind the Client on the Tunneler-Server UTIME | 30s | The Time to wait between configuration updates
+UTIME | 30s | The Time to wait between configuration updates

 ## Idea